databrickslabs/dbldatagen/docs/APIDOCS.md

 ### Getting started

 Before you can use the data generator, you need to install the package in your environment and import it in your code.
+You can install the package from the Github releases as a library on your cluster.

+Once installed, import the framework in your Python code to use it.

 For example: